How to use your Bioverter

 Harvesting

-The collection setup is unique.
+Bioverter separates its harvests, which is handy as the collectors fill at different rates.
 Fresh compost is collected in the upper Basket, while compost juice flows down to the liquid Tray below.
-This enables separate harvesting with pull out collectors.

 Compost juice is Bioverter's liquid harvest.
 It first appears as a brown liquid in the bottom Tray not long after you start feeding Bioverter, and darkens to a coffee colour soon after.

-Water your plants, herbs and veggies the diluted juice.
-You can also water the soil in resting garden beds to improve soil health.
+- Water plants, herbs and veggies with the diluted juice as part of your watering routine.
+Watering resting garden beds can improve soil health.

 To take out compost: